iranzi17/Atribute-Table-Helper/readme.md

 2. Restart the Streamlit app so it can detect the new workbook.
 3. In the **Single File Upload** section choose **Use stored reference workbook**, select the workbook + sheet, and continue the merge as usual.

-> ⚠️ Only store non-sensitive data inside the repository if it will be shared publicly.
+> Only store non-sensitive data inside the repository if it will be shared publicly.

+### System requirements

+- GDAL/PROJ binaries that match the pinned Python wheels (for Fiona/pyogrio/GeoPandas).
+- FileGDB driver support if you plan to export to ESRI File Geodatabases (install the ESRI FileGDB SDK and ensure GDAL sees the plugin).

 ### Need a sample workbook without committing binaries?